yendra80/neo4jMoviesSchema/README.md

   #### 2. Installation
   There are 2 types of Neo4J: Community Edition and Enterprise Edition.
 When installing Neo4j Enterprise Edition, you will be prompted to accept the license agreement.
 Once the license agreement is accepted installation begins.
 For this exercise i choose Neo4j Enterprise Edition

-      To install Neo4j Community Edition:
-      >sudo apt-get install neo4j=1:4.4.6

   To install Neo4j Enterprise Edition:

-      >sudo apt-get install neo4j-enterprise=1:4.4.6
+    sudo apt-get install neo4j-enterprise=1:4.4.6

   #### 3. Neo4J Instance Checking
   Once the installation process is complete, Neo4j should be running.
 However, it is not set to start on a reboot of your system.
 So the last setup step is to enable it as a service and then start it:

-      > sudo systemctl enable neo4j.service
+    sudo systemctl enable neo4j.service

   Now start the service if it is not already running:

-      > sudo systemctl start neo4j.service
+    sudo systemctl start neo4j.service

   After completing all of these steps, examine Neo4j’s status using the systemctl command:

-      > sudo systemctl status neo4j.service
+    sudo systemctl status neo4j.service

   Output will similar to the following:

 ![InstanceStarted](https://user-images.githubusercontent.com/54164349/167605678-8c9d0f26-b7d2-42a4-b774-aee2a6b82f7b.PNG)